d-michail/python-jgrapht/README.md

 encountered in diverse application domains such as  path planning, routing, network analysis, combinatorial optimization, computational biology, and others.

-While the original library is written in Java, this package uses a native build provided by the [jgrapht-capi](https://github.com/d-michail/jgrapht-capi) project.
+While the original library is written in Java, this package uses a *native build* provided by the [jgrapht-capi](https://github.com/d-michail/jgrapht-capi) project.
 The native build is in the form of a shared library, created by [GraalVM](https://www.graalvm.org/).

-The result is a purely native library.
+The result is a *native self-contained library* with no dependency on the JVM.

 ## Building